“Yeah, I don’t want to go through solving pointless questions for hours on end, just for a chance to get into a software engineering company.”

 This is the general consensus of the group.
 It’s my first time trying out Coronas4CoronaVirus.
 I simply introduced myself, and mentioned that I have been spending the “extra time” from COVID on interview prep.
 A few moments later, the group is coming to an unanimous conclusion on whether Leetcode is even worth it.

-Why study algorithms you will never use on the job?
+Why study algorithms, which you will never use on the job?

 Why become part of a system that makes you dedicate your personal hours to studying, just for a shot at a company?